awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 For examples of common use cases you can look at [Example: Kinesis Video Streams Producer SDK GStreamer Plugin](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin.html)

+#### To Include Images/Events feature

+The images feature is available in the sample kvs_gstreamer_audio_video_sample.cpp .
+To enable it include the argument "-e <event_option>" event option is a string that can be:

+notification -- for a notification event image -- for an image event both -- for both

+The events will start on the 2nd key frame, and will reoccur every 200 key frames.
+If you would to change this frequence you can edit the sample.

+#### To run from a file
+in the kvs_gstreamer_audio_video_sample.cpp if you would like to upload from a file, include the option flag -f <file_path>

 ## Running in offline mode
 By default, the samples run in near realtime mode.
 To set offline mode, set streamInfo.streamCaps.streamingType to `STREAMING_TYPE_OFFLINE`, where, `streamInfo` is of type `StreamInfo`, `streamCaps` is of type `StreamCaps` and `streamingType` is of type `STREAMING_TYPE`.